binnyva/DZG-Notes/TA - Injunctions.md

 ---
-title: "TA: Injunctions"
 tags: ["transactional-analysis","permanent-notes"]
 date: 2021-02-06 20:11:15
 ---

 In [[Transactional Analysis]], Injunctions are negative restrictive messages given from child ego state of the parent and received by Child ego state of the child.
-This plays a role in creating the [[TA: Life Script|Life Script]].
+This plays a role in creating the [[TA - Life Script|Life Script]].

 - **Don't belong** : When you join a group you feel you are an outsider
 - **Don't be a child** : Can't relate to a child.
 Having fun can be seen as wrong.